Four cheers in four years: Coal Ridge cheer wins fourth straight state championship

 “This coming week, I think we’re just going to reflect on what we did and get back to work for nationals,” Thurmon said.

 Cheer nationals are slated for Jan.
 22-23 in Dallas.
-The 2022 National Cheerleaders Association competition will be televised at varsity.com
+The 2022 National Cheerleaders Association competition will be televised at Varsity.com.

 Reporter Ray K. Erku can be reached at 612-423-5273 or rerku@postindependent.com.